Wings apart-like protein homolog

-Wings apart-like protein homolog (WAPL) is a protein that in humans is encoded by the WAPAL gene.
+Wings apart-like protein homolog (WAPL) is a protein that in humans is encoded by the WAPL gene (previously WAPAL).
 WAPL is a key regulator of the Cohesin complex which mediates sister chromatid cohesion, homologous recombination and DNA looping.
 Cohesin is formed of SMC3, SMC1, RAD21 and either SA1 or SA2.
 Cohesin has a ring-like arrangement and it is thought that it associates with the chromosome by entrapping it whether as a loop of DNA, a single strand or a pair of sister chromosomes.
 WAPL forms a complex with PDS5A or PDS5B and releases cohesin from DNA by opening the interface between SMC3 and RAD21.